danielamoreno699/blog-app-rails/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📚🎵🎮 Blog Appg <a name="about-project"></a>
+# 📚🎵🎮 Blog App <a name="about-project"></a>

-**Blog App** is an app that uses rails and postgress database. its  a full functional website that shows the list of posts amd empower readers to interact by adding comments and liking posts.
-It follows a specified wireframe for the User View.
+**Blog App** The Blog app will be a classic example of a blog website.
+You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>